sscu-budapest/datazimmer/docs/notebooks/doc-005-rules.rst

 -  Only one step function per top module
 -  TableNameFeatures should be the name of table feature classes if table name is to be inferred
+-  No composite features with same prefix in same table
+-  Feature name cant contain \_\_